armlabstanford/jparse/README.md

 You can also run JParse with a human teleoperator using a SpaceMouse controller.
 This will allow for a fun sandbox to verify JParse.

 We plan to extend this to a simple learning policy as well.
+The code for that (collecting data, training a policy, and running inference) will be published soon!

 To run, you can run